 Two practical training days followed the theory.
 Now there is a trained local church nurse who is also a volunteer who is going to lead the team and liaise with the RPCA who will be ready to advise.

-Prayer is still needed for the implementation of all this - it is essential they introduce these volunteers gradually to the home based situations- I have seen some very tough sights over six home visits and I feel stage-by-stage is the way.
+Prayer is still needed for the implementation of all this - it is essential they introduce these volunteers gradually to the home based situations- I have seen some very tough sights over six home visits.
 The volunteers will offer to share Jesus and pray if the patients would like this and this is usually enthusiastically accepted.